gulcinvardar/lyrics_web_scraping/README.md

 - song_lyrics_with_artist_of_choice_model.py

     Two artists among the saved csv files are used to create a Logistic Regression model.
     Select two artists from the saved csv files.
-The file names should be written as the name of the file without the .csv extension.
+The file names should be written as the name of the file without the '.csv' extension.
     The first artist is labeled as 1, whereas the second artist is labeled 0.
-    The lyrics in the csv file are read into a dtaframe and cleaned up from digits and punctuation.
+    The lyrics in the csv file are read into a dataframe and cleaned up from digits and punctuation.
 The lyrics were lemmatized using NLTK.
     The vectorization is done with TfidfVectorizer from SciKit.
+    The user is asked to enter new lyrics, that can be also made up.
+The model predicts which of the two artists is more likely to sing a song with those lyrics.
+    The model prints the predicted artist name with the prediction probability.
     The vectorizer and the model are saved as pickled files for further usage to predict new lyrics.

 - predict_amy_or_ratm_pickle.py